Portfolio Discussions: Emerging markets

 - Across the main regions, EM equity valuations are the most attractive relative to their history.
 The price-to-book ratio for EM equities is right around its long-run average.

 - Combined with this attractive valuation is the prospect for a continued turnaround inEM earnings after years of painful adjustments.
 This continues to be a catalyst for amore sustainable rebound in the asset class.

 - However, investing in EM still requires a selective approach, as the economic, earnings, and valuation picture for regions and individual countries can vary greatly.

 Broad EM turnaround depends on improvement in growth alpha

-- Since 2010, EM equities have been under pressure compared to developed market equities, reflecting the narrowing of the gap between EM and DM growth.
+- From 2011 to 2016, EM equities were under pressure compared to developedmarket equities, reflecting the narrowing of the gap between EM and DM growth.

 Not the same EM

 - The prospect of higher U.S. growth and inflation over the next few years has put pressure on U.S. yields and the U.S. dollar, renewing concerns about stability in EM.